If you think you have the coronavirus, please contact your primary care physician.

 For more information, please email: Virtual_Prenatal_Support@med.umich.edu.

 Registration is required.
-RSVP with name and baby’s birth date to PMR-TummyTimeClass@med.umich.edu.
+Please contact us with your name and baby’s birth or due date at PMR-TummyTimeClass@med.umich.edu.